Marvin-Deng/StudyBuddy/README.md

 [gif goes here]

-### Summary of tutors
-- Displays all tutors willing to help with a subject

-[gif goes here]

-### Tutors can create tutor groups
+### students can create student groups
-- Tutors will create groups with limited slots.
+- Students will create groups with limited slots.
 Students can view and join any open groups.

 [gif goes here]